renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## allowedPostUpgradeCommands

 A list of regular expressions that determine which commands in `postUpgradeTasks` are allowed to be executed.
-If this list is empty then no tasks will be executed.
+If the list is empty no tasks will be executed.

 e.g.